Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-In a randomized, double-blind, placebo-controlled trial in humans, researchers investigated to see whether the common food addictive Carrageenan was contributing to worsening of colitis symptoms.
+In a randomized, double-blind, placebo-controlled trial in humans, researchers investigated to see whether the common food additive Carrageenan was contributing to the worsening of colitis symptoms.

 Twelve patients in the study were either selected to receive the food supplement or a placebo.
-After which, the patients completed study questionnaires relating to their symptoms.
+After this, the patients completed study questionnaires relating to their symptoms.

 In the patients who received the carrageenan supplement, three relapsed, while none of the patients who received the placebo relapsed.
 There was also an increase in IL-6 (an inflammatory marker) in patients who took the food additive.

-See what Dr. Gregor has to say about Carrageenan
+See what Dr. Greger has to say about Carrageenan

 Common food additives may worsen symptoms in susceptible people who are more sensitive than average.
 Although the evidence is not overwhelming that carrageenan is harmful to the average person, the results of some of these studies should at least make you cautious about limiting your intake.